hantsy/jakartaee9-servlet-starter-boilerplate/docs/test.md

 }
 ```

-The `GreetingService` bean itself is just implementing a simple funcationality that is used to build a greeting message using the `buildGreetingMessage` method that accepts an argument to setup the target of greeting.
-Just like previous testing example, create a simple JUnit test to verify if it is functional as expected.
+The `GreetingService` bean itself is just implementing a simple functionality that is used to build a greeting message using the `buildGreetingMessage` method that accepts an argument to set up the target of greeting.
+Just like the previous testing example, create a simple JUnit test to verify if it is functional as expected.

 ```java
 public class GreetingServiceUnitTest {